Why should I appraise my jewelry?

 We recommend updating your appraisal your jewelry every two years.

 Bring your jewelry to Gallery of Diamonds if you want to know its current value.
-Diamond Mike Watson is an appraiser who has credentials from the most trusted source in the industry- the Gemological Institute of America, or GIA.
+Gemologist Diamond Mike Watson is an appraiser who has credentials from the most trusted source in the industry- the Gemological Institute of America, or GIA.

 We provide the quality and carat weight of diamonds, the weight and description of the metal, a color photograph, and the replacement cost.
 On center diamonds, information is provided in according to GIA standards and is accepted by every major insurance company.

-Jewelry appraisals in duplicate are provided free for all diamond purchases.
+Two copies of your jewelry appraisal are provided free for all diamond purchases.

 Who will be appraising my jewelry at Gallery of Diamonds?